WKQK

 WKQK (1300 kHz) is a commercial AM radio station licensed to Cocoa Beach, Florida, and serving the Space Coast section of Florida.
-The station is owned by Will Standley, through licensee 321 Corporation.
+The station is owned by First Baptist Church of Melbourne, through licensee First Baptist Church, Inc.

-WKQK features a full service adult contemporary radio format.
-It is unique in that it features music only from local artists.
-The station also airs frequent local news, community announcements, marine weather forecasts, airport arrival and departure info and high school sports.
-The station is largely automated, with most announcements pre-recorded.
+Until 2020, WKQK featured a full service adult contemporary radio format.
+It was unique in that it featured music only from local artists.
+The station also aired frequent local news, community announcements, marine weather forecasts, airport arrival and departure info and high school sports.
+As of 2020, the station is fully automated, with all announcements pre-recorded.
 The studios, offices and transmitter are off Pluckebaum Road in Cocoa, Florida.

 History

 The station first signed on the air on June 22, 1959, as WRKT.
-Because the station was near Cape Canaveral, those call letters stood for "Rocket."
+Because the station was near Cape Canaveral, those call letters stood for "Rocket".
 On May 8, 1962, an FM station was added, with the call letters WRKT-FM (today WTKS-FM).